NorthEdWAD/web-hub/project-05-functions/README.md

 Your project is complete when you have completed these tasks:

 * [ ] Updated the comment block in your script (`starter.js`)
-* [ ] Created and called a function that multiplies two numbers and displays the result in the browser console
+* [ ] Created and called a function that multiplies two numbers, returns the answer, and then displays the answer -- using a template string -- in an alert window.
 * [ ] Wrote and called a customizable function that welcomes the user to a game *by their first name*

 ---